richmahn/en_tn/hos/02/intro.md

 #### Structure and formatting ####

 Some translations prefer to set apart quotations.
-The ULB and many other English translations set the lines of this chapter, which is poetry, further to the right on the page than the rest of the text.
+The ULB and many other English translations set the lines of this chapter, which is poetry, farher to the right on the page than the rest of the text.
 Hosea 1-2 is a single series forming one narrative.

 #### Important figures of speech in this chapter ####